matthewcheng222/COVID19_Smart_Alarm/README.md

 ***

+## Known Issues

+### Alarms do not trigger on the exact 'moment'

+Since this project uses Flask as a web application freamework, the webpage refreshes every minute after the last event has been done (e.g creating an alarm, removing an alarm).
+The alarm only triggers/rings when the webpage refreshes, therefore the alarm may not ring at the exact moment, but runs in same minute when the webpage refreshes.

+### UK COVID-19 data

+Since UK COVID-19 data is updated once every day by Public Health England, COVID-19 data may not be from the same date when the program runs.
+To reduce confusion, I have included the last updated time of these data.

+Moreover, since the death data (daily and cumulative) are not updated everyday, but once every couple of days.
+New and cumulative death cases in announcements may be incorrect.

+***

 ## Built With

 * [Python3](https://www.python.org/) - The Programming Language Used
 * [Flask](https://flask.palletsprojects.com/en/1.1.x/) - The WSGI Web Application Framework used
 * [PyTTSx3](https://github.com/nateshmbhat/pyttsx3) - Used for converting Text-to-Speech

+## Versioning

+[SemVer](http://semver.org/) is used for versioning

 ## Authors